Ericonaldo/ILSwiss/README.md

 CUDA_VISIBLE_DEVICES=0 python run_experiment -e \exp_specs\her\her_pick_td3.yaml
 ```

 ## Running IL algorithms

 IL algorithms need to be assigned with demonstrations.
-A input-format-matching standard mujoco demonstrations can be download in [here](https://github.com/apexrl/Baseline_Pool/tree/master/imitation_learning/sac/expert_trajs_50).
+The input-format-matching standard mujoco and dmc expert demonstrations data files run by us can be download in [here](https://drive.google.com/drive/folders/1cZYLU-Wm11SV76apLZUJHrirk8N4pVyh?usp=sharing).
 If you want to sample your own data, train an expert agent using RL algorithms and sample using `\run_scripts\gen_expert_demo.py` or `\run_scripts\evaluate_policy.py`, and do not forget to modify your IO format.

 If you get the demos ready, write the path for each expert name in `demos_listing.yaml` (there are already some examples).
 Then you should specify the expert name and the traj number in the corresponding yaml file (see `\exp_specs\bc.yaml` for example).
 After all the stuff, you can run it as a regular experiment following the above suggestions.